mastermindg/Devour-Drupal-Module/README.md

 Devour-Drupal-Module
 ====================

-Devour implements automation testing in Drupal 7 using Selenium and php-webdriver
+Devour turns Drupal7 into an automation system that can automate processes on ANY site, not just Drupal itself.
+It uses Selenium and PHP-WebDriver for tests.